Types of car finance explained!

-- You have more flexibility: if you don’t want the hassle of owning a car and selling it, you can return the car at the end and take out another PCP!
+- You have more flexibility: if you don’t want the hassle of owning and selling a car, you can return the vehicle at the end and take out another PCP!

 - You get to drive a newer car for less.